Diagnosis

 Treatment

-If keratoconus is progressing, corneal collagen cross-linking may be indicated to slow it or stop it from getting worse.
+If keratoconus is progressing, corneal collagen cross-linking may be recommended to slow it or stop it from getting worse.
 This treatment aims to stabilize the structure of the cornea.
 It may decrease the bulging of the cornea and help achieve better vision with glasses or contact lenses.
-This treatment also has the potential to prevent you from needing a cornea transplant in the future.
+This treatment also has the potential to prevent needing a cornea transplant in the future.

 Improving vision depends on the severity of keratoconus.
 Mild to moderate keratoconus can be treated with eyeglasses or contact lenses.
 This will likely be a long-term treatment, especially if the cornea becomes stable with time or from cross-linking.